helrond/songs/_posts/2023-01-02-this_once_was_an_empire.md

 <div class="chorus">
     And the bones, the bones you said they're good<br/>
-    And you built your house upon that rock, without thinking that you stood<br/>
+    And you built your house upon that rock, not thinking that it stood<br/>
     On the bones of death and war<br/>
-    Or put your faith in something that took it all and asked for more<br/>
+    Or gave it all to something that only asked for more<br/>
 </div>

 This once was a cloud
 This once was the land
-This once was an ancient ruin
+This once was a ruin
 Buried in the sand

 This once was the end